 Organic Fabrics.
 Although not all scenarios will call for natural fabric, this is a good starting point.
 Our organic fabrics, however, are 100% natural and 100% organic.

 - Organic Cotton Drill: It’s a natural fabric that can still be washed on a standard 30° wash.
-It is 100% organic, unbleached and even features cotton seed husks, giving it a warm, rustic sandstone colour and a wonderful unique character.
+It is 100% organic, unbleached and even features cotton seed husks, giving it a warm, rustic sandstone colour and a wonderfully unique character.

 It is not the case that if you don’t use a 100% natural fabric, that it will irritate your baby – not at all – but especially if your little cherub has sensitive skin natural fabrics are the best for the very early, immobile days.